top of page

 a.
 Simple Sentence

 A simple sentence is an independent clause: a group of words with a subject and a verb that can stand alone as a complete thought.
 It also can contain compound elements: compound subject, compound verb, and compound object.
-The sentence Rachel and Ruby live and work in Penang is simple because there is only one complete idea or thought.
+The sentence Rachel and Ruby live and work in Penang is a simple sentence because there is only one complete idea or thought.

 b.
 Compound Sentence

-With a coordinator: IC, + coordinator + IC
+1. With a coordinator: IC, + coordinator + IC

-Use a comma after the first independent clause.
+1. Use a comma after the first independent clause.

-Rachel lives in Penang, so you can meet her there.
+1. Rachel lives in Penang, so you can meet her there.

-With a conjunctive adverb: IC; + conjunctive adverb, + IC
+2. With a conjunctive adverb: IC; + conjunctive adverb, + IC

-Use a semicolon before and a comma after the conjunctive adverb.
+1. Use a semicolon before and a comma after the conjunctive adverb.

-Some transitional signals acting like conjunctive adverbs are on the other hand, as a result, and for example.
+1. Some transitional signals acting like conjunctive adverbs are on the other hand, as a result, and for example.

-Rachel lives in Penang; thus, you can meet her there.
+2. Rachel lives in Penang; thus, you can meet her there.

-With a semicolon: IC; IC
+3. With a semicolon: IC; IC

-Use semicolons only between two independent clauses that are closely related.
+1. Use semicolons only between two independent clauses that are closely related.

-Rachel lives in Penang; Ruby lives there too.
+1. Rachel lives in Penang; Ruby lives there too.

 c.
 Complex Sentence

 A complex sentence has one independent clause (the more important idea) and one or more dependent clauses (the less important idea).
 The dependent clauses are adverb clauses, adjective clauses, and noun clauses.
-An adverb clause acts as an adverb and begins with a subordinator that can exist before or after an independent clause; for example, Rachel lived in Penang when I was ten years old.

-An adjective clause acts as an adjective to describe a noun or pronoun which begins with a relative pronoun (which, that, who, whom, whose) or a relative adverb (where and when) and follows the noun or pronoun it describes; for example, Rachel who is my sister lives in Penang.
-A noun clause acts as a noun that can be the independent clause's subject or object.
-It begins with a wh- wh-question word, whether, or if; for example, Rachel lives where I like to visit the most.
+2. An adjective clause acts as an adjective to describe a noun or pronoun which begins with a relative pronoun (which, that, who, whom, whose) or a relative adverb (where and when) and follows the noun or pronoun it describes; for example, Rachel, who is my sister, lives in Penang.
+(The clause "who is my sister" describes the noun "Rachel.")

 d.
 Compound-Complex Sentence